5 reasons your blog might not be attracting leads

 For too long, the act of blogging has been (wrongly) perceived as the domain of “the writer”.
-If you’re someone who doesn’t consider yourself a writer, the idea of sitting down and putting together a lengthy blog post every week seems a daunting chore (especially if your target audience is teachers who might be more likely to spot writing errors!).
+If you’re someone who doesn’t consider yourself a writer, the idea of sitting down and putting together a lengthy blog post every week seems a daunting chore.
 You might be wondering if there are more beneficial ways to get your company’s mission out to prospects so that your blog can quietly dissolve into the ether.
 If this sounds like you, you’re not alone.

 More recently, many business owners have been utilising other methods of information sharing – video content and social media are proving to do an excellent job in attracting customers.
 As Hubspot Academy recently stated in their article, ‘With all the hype around video content, it’s tempting to think that blogging is over.
 But don't let this popular notion short-change your content strategy.’
 In fact, recent research has shown that businesses have a 434% higher chance of being ranked highly on search engines, if you have a blog associated with your website.